JensWalter/jens.dev/content/post/2023/containerizing-businessworks.md

  - tibco
  - container
 ---
 Containerizing BusinessWorks 5 comes with its own set of challenges.
-Most of those are related to the surrounding ecosystem and architectures that evolved around those.
+Most of these are related to the surrounding ecosystem and the architectures that have evolved around it.

-In a classic scenario, a BusinessWorks Engines run inside a Adminitrator domain and reports is lifecycle through Hawk.
-Deployment of an engine is also usually handled by an combination of those tools.
+In a classic scenario, a BusinessWorks engine runs within an administrator domain and reports its lifecycle through Hawk.
+Deployment of an engine is also typically handled by a combination of these tools.

-The important part here is that only BusinessWorks provides implementations for interfaces.
-The other tools are used to administer/monitor/maintain BW engines and keep those running.
+It is important to note that only BusinessWorks provides the interface implementations.
+The other tools are used to manage/monitor/maintain BW engines and keep them running.

-So to think about containerization, we started with exploring way how to package the BusinessWorks engine into a container.
-I already [wrote a blog post]({{< ref "/post/2020/containerizing-businessworks-5" >}} "wrote a blog post") about the technical details here, so I will not go deeper into those.
+So, to think about containerization, we started by exploring how to package the BusinessWorks engine into a container.
+I already [wrote a blog post]({{< ref "/post/2020/containerizing-businessworks-5" >}}"wrote a blog post") about the technical details here, so I will not go into those in detail.

-Now that we found a way to package a BusinessWorks engine as container we started to explore options coming with the new ecosystem.
+Now that we had found a way to package a BusinessWorks engine as a container, we started to explore the options that came with the new ecosystem.

-Early on we started with docker CLI on a VM.
-This provided us tooling for Deployment of engines, Starting/Stopping of engines and also basic monitoring capabilities.
+Early on, we started with the Docker CLI on a VM.
+This gave us tools for deploying engines, starting/stopping engines, and also basic monitoring capabilities.

-Soon after that we switched to docker-compose.
-This was caused by the need to define service compositions.
+Soon after, we moved to docker-compose.
+This was driven by the need to define service compositions.
-Another feature that came through compose was the optional to deploy and scale engines horizontally through mutliple machines.
-This was a very early requirement since we wanted to move production services over which had 24/7 HA-requirements.
+Another feature that came with compose was the ability to deploy and scale engines horizontally across multiple machines.
+This was a very early requirement as we wanted to move production services that had 24/7 HA requirements.

 ![docker-compose](/assets/2023/docker-compose.drawio.png)